Distributed Wasserstein Barycenters via Displacement Interpolation: Introduction

-There has been strong interest in the theoretical study and practical application of Wasserstein barycenters over the last decade.
-In this paper, we characterize the evolution of a distributed system where all the computing units or \emph{agents} hold a probability measure, interact through pairwise communication, and perform \emph{displacement interpolations} in the Wasserstein space.
-These pairwise interactions are asynchronous\footnote{A distributed system is \emph{synchronous} when all computing units perform their computations altogether in every time step (assuming the system computes in a discrete sequence of time steps); otherwise, it is \emph{asynchronous}.} and stochastic.
+\paragraph*{Problem statement and motivation} There has been strong interest in the theoretical study and practical application of Wasserstein barycenters over the last decade.
+In this paper, we characterize the evolution of a distributed system where all the computing units or \emph{agents} hold a probability measure, interact through pairwise communication by performing \emph{displacement interpolations} in the Wasserstein space.
+These pairwise interactions are asynchronous and stochastic.
 We study the conditions under which the agents' measures will asymptotically achieve consensus and, additionally, consensus on a Wasserstein barycenter of the agents' initial measures.
-Moreover, we are interested in computing both the standard Wasserstein barycenter and randomized weighted versions of it -- as a result of the stochastic interactions.
-Finally, we consider both undirected and directed communication graphs.
+We are interested in computing both the standard Wasserstein barycenter and randomized weighted versions of it -- as a result of the stochastic interactions.
+We consider both undirected and directed communication graphs.
 To the best of our knowledge, these problems have not been studied in the literature on the distributed computation of Wasserstein barycenters.

 Asynchronous pairwise algorithms are inherently robust to communication failures and do not require synchronization of the whole multi-agent system.
-Pairwise interactions are also important because they have the potential of reducing the computation complexity of each agent, which otherwise may need to perform more complex local computations.
+Pairwise interactions may potentially reduce the local computation complexity of each agent.
 Indeed, displacement interpolations have the practical advantage that they may have a closed form expression, e.g., in the Gaussian case.